Healthcare in the United States: Facilities

 The federal Veterans Health Administration operates VA hospitals open only to veterans, though veterans who seek medical care for conditions they did not receive while serving in the military are charged for services.
 The Indian Health Service (IHS) operates facilities open only to Native Americans from recognized tribes.
 These facilities, plus tribal facilities and privately contracted services funded by IHS to increase system capacity and capabilities, provide medical care to tribespeople beyond what can be paid for by any private insurance or other government programs.

 Hospitals provide some outpatient care in their emergency rooms and specialty clinics, but primarily exist to provide inpatient care.
 Hospital emergency departments and urgent care centers are sources of sporadic problem-focused care.
 Surgicenters are examples of specialty clinics.
 Hospice services for the terminally ill who are expected to live six months or less are most commonly subsidized by charities and government.
 Prenatal, family planning, and dysplasia clinics are government-funded obstetric and gynecologic specialty clinics respectively, and are usually staffed by nurse practitioners.
+Because of the robust skills credited to nurse practitioners (NPs) they are able to address disparities in the U.S. Healthcare System.
+Government-funded healthcare facilities especially have a large reliance on these NPs due to the amount of services they are required to provide.
 Services, particularly urgent-care services, may also be delivered remotely via telemedicine by providers such as Teladoc.

 Besides government and private healthcare facilities, there are also 355 registered free clinics in the US that provide limited medical services.
 They are considered to be part of the social safety net for those who lack health insurance.
-Their services may range from more acute care (i.e., STDs, injuries, respiratory diseases) to long term care (i.e. dentistry, counseling).
+Their services may range from more acute care (i.e., STIs, injuries, respiratory diseases) to long term care (i.e. dentistry, counseling).
 Another component of the healthcare safety net would be federally funded community health centers.